 Gum Disease Washington DC

-Many people have gum disease but may not be aware that they have the condition.
-Also known as periodontitis, gum disease is usually preceded by gum swelling and bleeding, or gingivitis.
-Dr. Joseph A. Catanzano III, DDS offers periodontal therapy to patients in Washington, D.C.
-This restorative dentistry solution encompasses multiple treatment options that are used to remove infection and keep teeth and gums healthy.
+Many people have gum disease but may not know they have the condition.
+Also known as periodontitis, gum disease usually is preceded by gum swelling and bleeding, or gingivitis.
+Dr. Joseph A. Catanzano III, DDS, offers periodontal therapy to patients in Washington, D.C.
+This restorative dentistry solution encompasses multiple treatment options to remove infection and keep teeth and gums healthy.

 Gum disease treatment in Washington, DC